NSW GRN Questions

 The NSW GRN is used by the majority of NSW emergency services and state government departments who require wide-area communications within the coverage area.

-The most notable exceptions are the NSW Police Force and the State Transit Authority who both operate their own extensive conventional non-trunked radio networks for normal day-to-day operations.
+The most notable exceptions are the NSW Police Force and the State Transit Authority who operate their own extensive conventional non-trunked radio networks for normal day-to-day operations.

 What area does the NSW GRN cover?